-The binary inputs are activated when a connected DC signal reaches the specified nominal voltage level of the corresponding input.
-The nominal voltage level for this device is 24 VDC.
+The nominal voltage level of the binary inputs for this device is 24 VDC.
 Please note that the actual activation threshold of the binary input is at a lower voltage than the specified nominal voltage value (see Techical Data chapter).

-AQ 100 series devices monitor health of wiring between binary inputs and binary outputs.
-If binary input loses connection to any of the configured binary outputs, the device will go into Error mode.
+AQ 100 series devices are capable of monitoring health of wiring between binary inputs and binary outputs of other AQ 100 series devices in the system.
+If a binary input loses connection to any of the configured binary outputs, the device will go into Error mode.
 See System self-supervision chapter for more information.

-6.3 Outputs
+6.2 Outputs

-6.3.1 Binary outputs
+6.2.1 Binary outputs

 Figure.
-6.3.1 - 6.
-Binary output connection
+6.2.1 - 5.
+Binary output connection.

 The device has one (1) binary output: BO1.
 AQ 100 series binary outputs have an internal 24 VDC power supply.
-This binary output is used for sending overcurrent, light detection, master trip and other signals to other AQ 100 series devices in the same system.
+This binary output is used for sending overcurrent, light detection, master trip and other signals to other AQ 100 series devices in the system.
 The binary output function can be configured with the DIP switches.
 For more information on the configuration, please refer to the DIP switch settings chapter.

-AQ 100 series device's binary outputs send out a short pulse every second.
+Binary outputs are capable of generating a short test pulse every second.
 Binary inputs of the receiving AQ 100 series devices use these pulses to count the number of connected binary outputs.
-See System self-supervision chapter for more information.
+See System Self-supervision chapter for more information.